How would you describe Putney High Junior School?

 Which nursery do you recommend?

-We welcome children from many different nurseries and recommend you look at nurseries in your area and choose one you feel would best suit your child.
+We welcome children from many different nurseries and recommend you choose one you feel would best suit your child.

 Do students move on to the senior school at the end of Year 6?

-We are very proud of our ‘one school’ ethos, and it is our hope that all Junior School pupils will transfer to the Senior School.
-To make this transition as smooth as possible, we organise a number of events during your child’s final three years in the Junior School.
+We are very proud of our ‘one school’ ethos and the vast majority of our Junior School pupils do move through to the Senior School.
+To make this transition as smooth as possible, we organise a number of events during the final Junior School years and while our Juniors still sit the 11+ Athena Assessment in Year 6, their place has already been secured.

 Do you offer scholarships and/or bursaries?